SokratALDARMINI/Shaplyze/README.md

 We recommend using a virtual environment with [Conda](https://docs.conda.io) or `venv`.

+Note: This project is licensed under the Apache 2.0 License

 ### ✅ 1.
 Create and activate environment
 ```bash
 conda create -n shaplyze python=3.11